neelsmith/CiteDown.jl/README.md

 ```

+### Generate markdown like this

-Generate markdown with embedded images.
-Configuring the `ict` setting means that the displayed image will also be linked to an interactive image browser.
+Use the `rewrite` function to generate markdown with embedded images.Configuring the `ict` setting means that the displayed image will also be linked to an interactive image browser.

 ```
 Highlighted title: